-GSAM BV does not use commission sharing agreements for the Funds that are fully managed by GSAM BV or its directly affiliated entities within Europe.
+GSAM BV does not use commission sharing agreements for the Sub-funds that are fully managed by GSAM BV or its directly affiliated entities within Europe.
 The same applies for other affiliated entities within Goldman Sachs Asset Management and third parties Goldman Sachs Asset Management as described in the paragraph soft dollar arrangements.

-3.8.5 Appropriation of the result
+3.7.5 Appropriation of the result

-In the upcoming general meeting, it will be proposed to make the following amounts per Share Class available as a dividend distribution:
+In the upcoming general meeting, a dividend distribution of the following amounts per Share Class will be proposed: